 Verification of Eligibility

 The SSA denies many applications due to a lack of work credits.
-Your lawyer will investigate your work history and assist you in identifying any applicable errors in work credits.
+Your lawyer from our team will investigate your work history and assist you in identifying any applicable errors in work credits.

 Gathering Medical Records